61% of men and 51% of women experience a traumatic event.

 Teenagers may experience the same mental and physical changes that children experience.

-This also means your teenager could be facing a negative reaction and could be developing a mental disorder.
+This also means your teenager could be facing an adverse reaction and could be developing a mental disorder.

 This includes problems with friends or spending time with sketchy friends, suicidal thoughts, and engaging in risky behavior (drugs, alcohol, etc.).